ilent2/otslm/docs/Simple-Beams.rst

-We define a couple of properties for the patterns, starting with the size of the patterns ``[512, 512]`` and the incident illumination we will use for the simulation:
+We define a couple of properties for the patterns, starting with the size of the patterns ``[512, 512]`` and the incident illumination we will use for the simulation.

 .. code:: matlab